 - Click Create.

-Note: It is important that you add Choice columns to reports as Choice column, as this gives you the ability to filter by the column contents in the Reporter UI – as you will see in later sections.
+Note: It is important that you add this column to the report as a Choice column, as this gives you the ability to filter by the column contents in the Reporter UI – as you will see in later sections.

 Deploy Custom Report